Northern Crusades: Teutonic Order in Livonia and Votia (1237–1410)

-In 1221, Pope Honorius III was again worried about the situation in the Finnish-Novgorodian Wars after receiving alarming information from the Archbishop of Uppsala.
-He authorized the Bishop of Finland to establish a trade embargo against the "barbarians" that threatened the Christianity in Finland.
-The nationality of the "barbarians", presumably a citation from Archbishop's earlier letter, remains unknown, and was not necessarily known even by the Pope.
-However, as the trade embargo was widened eight years later, it was specifically said to be against the Russians.
-Based on Papal letters from 1229, the Bishop of Finland requested, the Pope enforce a trade embargo against Novgorodians on the Baltic Sea, at least in Visby, Riga and Lübeck.
-A few years later, the Pope also requested the Livonian Brothers of the Sword send troops to protect Finland.
-Whether any knights ever arrived remains unknown.
+In 1221, Pope Honorius III expressed concern about conflicts in the Finnish region involving Novgorod, after receiving alarming information from the Archbishop of Uppsala.
+He authorized the Bishop of Finland to establish a trade embargo against the "barbarians" described as threatening Christianity in Finland.
+The specific identity or origin of these "barbarians", presumably cited from the Archbishop's letter, remains unclear and may not have been known precisely, even by the Pope.
+However, when the call for an embargo was renewed around 1229, it specifically targeted Russians (Novgorodians).
+Based on Papal letters from that year, the Bishop of Finland requested that the Pope, Gregory IX, authorize or call for a trade embargo against Novgorodians to be implemented by Baltic Sea ports, including Visby, Riga, and Lübeck.
+In the following decade (specifically around 1232–1237), Pope Gregory IX also requested the Livonian Brothers of the Sword send troops to protect Finland from Novgorod incursions.
+Whether any knights were actually dispatched remains unknown.

-The Teutonic Order's attempts to conquer Orthodox Russia (particularly the Republics of Pskov and Novgorod), an enterprise endorsed by Pope Gregory IX, accompanied the Northern Crusades.
-One of the major blows for the idea of the conquest of Russia was the Battle of the Ice in 1242.
-With or without the Pope's blessing, Sweden also undertook several crusades against Orthodox Novgorod.
+The Teutonic Order's attempts to conquer Orthodox Russian lands (particularly the Republics of Pskov and Novgorod), an enterprise endorsed by Pope Gregory IX, were a component of the Northern Crusades.
+One of the major setbacks for the eastward expansion into Russian principalities was the Battle of the Ice in 1242, where forces of Novgorod defeated the Livonian branch of the Teutonic Order.
+Separately, with or without explicit papal blessing for every campaign, Sweden also undertook several crusades against Orthodox Novgorod.

-Wars against the Rus

-Livonian missionary and crusade activity in Estonia caused conflicts with Novgorod, who had also attempted to subjugate, raid and convert the pagan Estonians.
-The Estonians also sometimes attempted to ally with the Russians against the Crusaders.
+Missionary work and crusading activity in Estonia by the Livonian Order and other Catholic powers led to conflicts with Novgorod, which had its own interests in the region, including attempts to subjugate, raid, or convert the pagan Estonians.
+The Estonians, in turn, sometimes sought alliances with Novgorod against the Crusaders.

-Wars between the two sides continued intermittently on several occasions, and halted the eastward expansion of the Teutonic Order, but Novgorodian attempt to take Estonia and Livonia also failed, and the area was firmly dominated by Teutonic Order.